 PF spray guns are unique as compared to the other types of spray guns in that they are equipped with auxiliary containers used for holding larger quantities of coating product.
-PF spray guns can be used in the spraying of marine or pleasure craft coatings provided all the requirements in Rule 1106 clause (d)(8)(A)(v) for transfer efficiency are met, including achieving equivalent or better transfer efficiency to HVLP using the test method protocols prescribed in Rule 1106 to determine transfer efficiency, and obtaining written approval from the Executive Officer prior to use.
+PF spray guns can be used in the spraying of marine or pleasure craft coatings provided all the requirements in Proposed Amended Rule 1106 clause (d)(9)(A)(v) for transfer efficiency are met, including achieving equivalent or better transfer efficiency to HVLP using the test method protocols prescribed in Proposed Amended Rule 1106 to determine transfer efficiency, and written approval is obtained from the Executive Officer prior to use.